Take Action – Eating for a Greener Future

 Hands holding a fork and knife over a plate of spaghetti at a dinner table.

-From the farm to your table, everyone has a role to play in making the best choices for the environment, including governments, producers, businesses and consumers!
+From the farm to your table, everyone has a role to play in making the best choices for the environment, including governments, producers, businesses and consumers.

-How to make environmentally friendly choices
+How to make environmentally friendly food choices

 When it comes to decisions related to food, changing daily habits can lead to a greener future.